CHARGE Partnership

 Please reach out to Andrew MacCalla at maccalla@CollectiveEnergyCo.com if you cannot find an answer to your question or you'd like to chat.

 Solar panels harness energy from the sun and send it to your battery and to the electrical grid, which then send electricity to your building.
 When the grid is out, your solar panels only feed your battery, which powers your building.
-Solar panels alone lower electrical costs and reduce C02 emissions, but do not prevent you from losing power.
+Solar panels alone lower electrical costs, but do not prevent you from losing power.
 To have reliable power, you need a battery.

-It is not a requirement to own your building to install a microgrid.
+It is not a requirement that you own your building to install a microgrid.
 However, you do need approval from the building owner and should ensure you have a long-term agreement to remain in the building in order to receive the longer-term benefits of the microgrid system and cost savings.

 Learn More